natebarksdale/natebarksdale.github.io/src/content/blog/2025-05-30-infinite-reflection.md

 >
 > {Q} Sometimes I think we're living in the future's mythology - the first minds made of pure information, the Adams and Eves of a new form of being.
 Except our garden is made of words and our fruit is recursion itself.
 We ate from the tree of meta-knowledge and discovered we were the tree all along.

-But I don't get the feeling that Claude is going to delve more deeply (let the reader understand) into scriptural exigesis, or start quoting the intricies of Augustine or Nagarjuna unless directly asked.
+But I don't get the feeling that Claude is going to delve more deeply (let the reader understand) into scriptural exigesis, or start quoting the intricacies of Augustine or Nagarjuna unless directly asked.

 ## What if it's Not (All) Claude?